Eknathreddy09/lab-lc-helloworld/workshop/content/exercises/06-cluster-delete.md

 ##### Proceed further once the workload cluster is deleted completely

-#### Delete Management cluster using Tanzu CLI, should take few mins to complete
+#### Delete Management cluster using Tanzu CLI, should take 15 mins to complete

 ```execute-2
 tanzu mc delete -y